wikky2012/neighbourhood/README.md

 # Neighbourhood Application

 ## Author
 [Ronoh K. Wycliffe](https://github.com/wikky2012/neighbourhood)

 # Description
-This is a web application enables users sign up to it and interact with the various happening in their neighbourhood.
+This is a web application that enables users sign up to it and interact with the various happening in their neighbourhood.

 It allows users to:
 * Sign in with the application to start using it.
 * Set up a profile about themselves, enter a general location of where they live.
 * Find a list of different businesses in their neighborhood.